-For Activity 3, encourage students to find the decimal and percent equivalents for benchmark fractions.
-Using mental math, many students should be able to figure out the percent or decimal for one-eighth.
-A quarter is 25% and half of a quarter is one-eighth.
+For Activity 3, ask students to recall the mental math strategies they used to find the decimal and percent equivalents for benchmark fractions like one-half, a one-quarter, and one-eighth.
+Students should recall that a quarter is 25% and half of a quarter is one-eighth.
 By that token, half of 25% is 12.5%.
-While most of us might not be able to divide by 8 or multiply by .125 using mental math, many of us can in our heads, divide by half, half, and half again.
+While most of us might not be able to divide by 8 or multiply by .125 using mental math, many of us can in our heads, divide in half, half, and half again.
 So finding 12.5% of any number suddenly becomes very doable.

 If students seem to grasp this idea easily, you may encourage them to explore the relationships among thirds and sixths and their decimal equivalents.
 You might need to remind them that if they don't know an equivalent off the top of their heads, one way to do this is to divide with a calculator the denominator into the numerator.
 Discuss relative size and the fact that in most situations with thirds, you round off with .33 or .66 because the decimal does not resolve.
-Following the pattern of half of one-quarter (25%) is 12.5%, see if they can find the percent equivalent for 1/6, which is approximately .15.
-These ideas can be revisited when students study thousandths.
+Following the pattern of half of one-quarter (25%) is 12.5%, see if they can find the percent equivalent for 1⁄2, which is approximately .17.
+These ideas can be revisited when students study thousandths in Split It Up.